doms8998/password_generator/README.md

+#Description
 The provided Python code generates a strong password based on the user's name and date of birth.
 Here's an explanation of how the code works:

 1. It imports the `random` and `string` modules.
 The `random` module is used for shuffling characters, and the `string` module provides a collection of characters that can be used in the password.